 Interested in valuing copper or lead or nickel or zinc?
 How to Value a Mining Company, Part II: Base Metals, is posted.
 Download the base metal valuation model there.

-Enter your email below and the gold mining valuation model will be sent to your email directly for free.
-And you will also be notified of more free valuation resources.
+Enter your email in the field below and the gold mining valuation model will be sent to your email directly.
+And you will also be notified of any announcements about this website.

 *IMPORTANT EDIT FOR MODEL* A reader brought to my attention a mistake in the model.
 In line 41, the formula should just be “line 7 * line 37″ in the respective cells.
 I.e. the formula should not have ” * line 10 / 31.1035″.
 Also, Cell A54, the label is a typo; it should read “Total Capex”.
 Hey, we all make mistakes!
 But on the bright side, this forces you to make changes to the model yourself and actually go through it in detail line by line.
 Thanks Analyst for catching these and letting me know.
 Guys, feel free to send him appreciation as a reply to his comment below!